 Getting to Galapagos is one thing, but planning your entire trip is another.
 If you want to cut transport times and buy convenience without splurging on a cruise ship, you can turn to the next best option: book a hotel that offers exclusive boat arrangements.

-Hotels like Finch Bay Galapagos and Pikaia Lodge have their own passenger-carrying vessels that can transport you to major highlights of the islands.
+Galapagos hotels like Finch Bay Galapagos and Pikaia Lodge have their own passenger-carrying vessels that can transport you to major highlights of the islands.
 By getting a touring arrangement before you arrive, you get both the flexibility and convenience you need without missing out on the islands’ top tourist spots.

 Plan Your Trip to Puerto Ayora, San Cristobal, and Other Major Landmarks